Finbuckle.

 Deriving an Identity database context from MultiTenantIdentityDbContext

-will use all of the default entity types and string
+will use all the default entity types and string

 for TKey